 - On-site practicums in the Ruth Smadbeck Communication and Learning Center with real patients and clients.

-- Off-campus internships at the Department of Education, Reading Partners, the City University of New York, to name a few
+- Off-campus internships at the Department of Education, Reading Partners, the City University of New York, and more

 - Teaching assistantships